Functions

 is-positive: fn { n } { if n > 0 { return 1 } 0 }

-Value of the last expression is retuned from function call.
-You don’t need to use return statement (there is return function, for when you want to return in the middle of code).
+The value of the last expression is returned from function calls.
+You don’t need to use return statements (there is a return function, for when you want to return in the middle of code).

 say-hi "Jane"